 13. What Is The Minimum Credit Score For Personal Loan In Australia?

 The loan approval chances depend on your credit score.
-The higher your score, the more likely you get approved for a personal loan with a better interest rate.
+The higher your score, the more likely you will get approved for a personal loan with a better interest rate.

 The below table shows the credit scores with the respective personal loans for June 2021.